tommysundstrom/DevonThink-helper/Readme.txt

 BACKUP YOUR DATABASES BEFORE USING.
 THIS IS AN EARLY VERSION, AND CAN POTENTIALLY MESS UP YOUR VALUABLE DATA.
-This is an early version, so don't trust it.
+This is early code, so don't trust it.

 ====================================================
 DevonThink-helper - using Ruby to control DevonThink